 How to apply

 For most courses, you will need to complete an application form, which you will find included in the relevant regional or national education programme, or available to fill in or download at the online advertisement.

-Your application will need to be signed by your branch education co-ordinator or branch secretary.
+Your application will need to be signed or authorised by your branch education co-ordinator or branch secretary.
 They will then forward it on to the relevant education team.